 There are two main political parties the United Democratic Party (UDP) and the Peoples Progressive Movement (PPM) although many candidates running for elections run as independents.
 The executive consists of the Queen exercised by the Government consisting of the Governor and the Cabinet.
 The Cabinet as has two official members and seven elected members.
 The Legislative power is in the hands of the government and the Legislative Assembly, which is a unicameral body.
-The Judicial branch is separate from the Legislative and the Executive and has number of separate courts that each deal with specific civic and criminal cases.
+The Judicial branch is separate from the Legislative and the Executive and has a number of separate courts that each deal with specific civic and criminal cases.

 Economy and Infrastructure

 Tourism is the main source of revenue in the country accounting for 70% of GDP and is followed by the financial service industry.
 The largest sectors are banking, hedge fund management, and captive insurance.
 The Cayman Islands are the fourth largest banking centre in the world with US 1.5 trillion in banking liabilities.
-There are nearly 300 banks as of 2008, stationed on the island and is home to 40 of the worlds top 50 banks.
+There are nearly 300 banks as of 2008, stationed on the island and is home to 40 of the world's top 50 banks.
 The financial service industry generated US 1.2 billion worth of revenue representing 55% of the total economy and employs nearly a third of the population.
-The islands are also home to the worlds second largest captive insurance industry with more than USD 7.7 billion of premiums and nearly USD 37 billion of assets under management.
+The islands are also home to the world's second-largest captive insurance industry with more than USD 7.7 billion of premiums and nearly USD 37 billion of assets under management.

 The Islands export turtles, seas salt, and a few manufactured goods.
 Its main trading partners are the US, UK Netherlands, and Japan.
-The Cayman Islands have the 14th highest GDP per capital in the world with an average income of US 43,000.
-The country economy runs off of the Cayman Dollar (KYD) which is pegged to the US dollar at KYD 1 = USD 1.227.
+The Cayman Islands have the 14th highest GDP per capita in the world with an average income of US 43,000.
+The country's economy runs off of the Cayman Dollar (KYD) which is pegged to the US dollar at KYD 1 = USD 1.227.
 Although the country has no form of taxes there are forms of indirect taxes, which the government earns revenue from such as import duty.

 There are several cruise ship terminals in George town which is the main port capital in the Grand Cayman.
-There are three airports, one on each islands, two of which serve international destinations.
+There are three airports, one on each island, two of which serve international destinations.
 The islands have a very sophisticated network of telecommunications as well as professional services.
-Population, Language and Culture

-The Island culture is influenced from the US, UK and Jamaica.
+The Island culture is influenced by the US, UK and Jamaica.
 Much of the music and dance is influenced by regional and worldwide influences with traditional folk music including instruments such as the fiddle and the accordion.

-Traditional dishes include cassava, Johnnycake, bread fruit, plantain and meat pies.
+Traditional dishes include cassava, Johnnycake, breadfruit, plantain and meat pies.
 Jamaican cuisine is also relatively popular.
-Curries cooked with rice, chicken and fishes as well as meat from turtles, conch, goat and snapper.
+Curries cooked with rice, chicken, and fishes as well as meat from turtles, conch, goat and snapper.

 There are an estimated 56,000 people living on the islands, with most living in the big Cayman island.
-There is a mix of over 100 different nationalities living in the territory and half of the population are of Caymanian decent.
+There is a mix of over 100 different nationalities living in the territory and half of the population are of Caymanian descent.
 Over half of the population is from a mixed background consisting of African-Caucasian.

 The islands are mostly made up of Christians, with some Baptists, Presbyterian and Catholics, as well as a small number of Jewish, Muslim and Hindu communities.
 Religion and religious practices and festivals are an important part of the culture and identity of Caymans.
-English is the main language that stem from British origins, but with a local Caymanian dialect.
-Jamaican patois is also a common spoken language.
+English is the main language that stems from British origins, but with a local Caymanian dialect.
+Jamaican patois is also a commonly spoken language.